 Tessa Steenkamp is an urban interaction designer.
 With a background in interaction design and urban design, Tessa designs experiences that consist of both physical and digital elements.
 This is necessary, because the two worlds have long since ceased to be parallel – and often even get in each other’s way.
 Online platforms often have major consequences in the physical city, and vice versa: the city is not designed to facilitate our changing, digitally-driven behaviour.

-Using examples and her own projects, Tessa provides insight into the future of living in the city.
-She talks about smart cities – or rather ‘urban technologies’ and what could or should be smart about them – about smart mobility, the balance between urban and rural areas, the influence of digital technology and citizen empowerment.
-She reflects on the role of the designer in the field of tension between top-down and bottom-up dynamics, and involves the audience in reflecting on the ethics of designing digital tools.
+Using examples and own projects, Tessa provides insight into the future of living in the city.
+She talks about smart cities – or rather ‘urban technologies’ – and what could or should be smart about them, about smart mobility, the balance between city and countryside, the influence of digital technology and citizen empowerment.
+She reflects on the role of the designer in the field of tension between top-down and bottom-up, and takes the audience into the ethics of designing digital tools.
 See here some examples of Tessa’s projects.